Dyspnea during pregnancy

 - National Heart and Lung Institute, Imperial College, London

 Dyspnea is common during pregnancy.
-The development of dyspnea in the pregnant woman raises the question as to whether she has some form of underlying cardiac or pulmonary disease or whether her dyspnea is due to the pregnancy itself.
+The development of dyspnea in the pregnant woman raises the question as to whether she has some form of either underlying or new cardiac or pulmonary disease, or whether her dyspnea is due to the pregnancy itself.
 Making this assessment requires an understanding of the cardiopulmonary changes that occur during normal pregnancy, as well as recognition of the syndrome of dyspnea during normal pregnancy [1-4].

 PHYSIOLOGICAL CHANGES IN PREGNANCY POTENTIALLY AFFECTING RESPIRATION

 Cardiovascular changes — The most striking cardiovascular changes during pregnancy are increases in blood volume and cardiac output [5-7].